puffscoin/ethereumjs-icap/README.md

 The `address` parameter only supports `0x` prefixed input and will include that in the output.

-The `nonstd` parameter of `fromAddress`, when set to true, will turn on support for the *basic ICAP format* generating an invalid IBAN, but encoding the entire 160 bits of an Ethereum address.
+The `nonstd` parameter of `fromAddress`, when set to true, will turn on support for the *basic ICAP format* generating an invalid IBAN, but encoding the entire 160 bits of a PUFFScoin wallet address.

 ## Examples